atlasclaw369/tiny-github-fix-sprint/README.md

 - **$25** — tiny test improvement, regression test, or very small bug fix with clear verification
 - **$50+** — bounded public bug fix after review

 Final price is confirmed after the request is reviewed.

-Please do not send payment before the request is accepted and priced.
+Please do **not** send payment before the request is accepted and priced.

+I may decline requests that are too vague, too risky, too large, not reproducible, or not a good fit for a fixed-scope sprint.

 ## Delivery